mromphf/website/src/pages/jordan-village.md

 “You done yet?”

-“It’ll be done when it’s done,” Ted said, picking his nose with his pliers..
+“It’ll be done when it’s done,” Ted said, picking his nose with his pliers...
 “Can’t you piss off inside or something?”

 “It’s a pressure cooker in there.
 Hurry the hell up.
 Christ.
 I could use a cigarette.”